RicardoGLeal/Flixster/README.md

 The following **additional** features are implemented:

 * [X] The user can scroll in the movie details activity when it is in Landscape Mode.
+* [X] The user can see all the activities in Portrait Mode or Landscape mode (each one has its respective settings)
+* [X] The implemented texts are justified

 * [X] List anything else that you can get done to improve the app functionality!